spalato/Mbo.jl/README.md

 Documentation
 ============
 The main element of this package is the `System` object, which contains all the physical parameters of the system under study.
-For the cumulant expansion, this means state energies, transition dipole moments and lineshape functions.
+Using the cumulant expansion, this means state energies, transition dipole moments and lineshape functions.

 Physics
 -------